 - Extension lines: In this area, you can precisely control the length of the gap between the extension lines and their starting and ending connection points.
 To do so, make sure Gap is selected from the drop-down menu and enter a value in the Start or End box.
 To set different values for the Start and End gaps, click the chain icon so the values are not linked to each other.
 If you select Length from the drop-down list, you can enter a precise value for the length of the extension line instead.

 Editing dimension text

 You can add information to the dimension text, such as the name of the dimension.
-However, if you change the value in the dimension text, it won’t update when the dimension is resized.

 To add or edit dimension text, follow these steps:

 - Click the dimension text box to select it.